Abnormal Electrocardiogram Findings in Athletes

 Related article: ST-segment analysis.

-While ST-segment depression is common among patients with cardiomyopathy, it is not a feature of athletic training 3.
+ST-segment depression is common among patients with cardiomyopathy but is not a feature of athletic training 3.

 ST-segment depression in excess of 0.05 mV (0.5 mm) in two or more leads should be considered an abnormal finding requiring definitive evaluation for underlying structural heart disease 6.